Fota House, Arboretum & Gardens is located in Ireland’s Ancient East, where vibrant history and modern life meet.

 Enjoy a tour and whiskey tasting at the home of Jameson in Midleton, Cork.

-Visit the home of Jameson Whiskey in nearby Midleton, where you can encounter the world’s largest pot still on the Distillery Experience tour, enjoy a premium whiskey tasting, or draw and taste whiskey straight from a cask in the Maturation Warehouse.
+Visit the home of Jameson Whiskey in nearby Midleton.
+Here, you can see the world’s largest pot still, enjoy a premium whiskey tasting, or draw and taste whiskey straight from a cask in the Maturation Warehouse.

 Cobh Heritage Centre